Mobile operators usually have millions of subscribers but own a limited number of IP addresses (usually 64.000 - 130.000 each).

 We can estimate that 20-40% of them have an Instagram account and browse it daily.

 Instagram can't put a low threshold to the maximum number of accounts connected to the same mobile IP, because it would risk hitting real users.
-They use other techniques to try understanding if the accounts on the same IP are managed by the same person or are part of a spam group.
+They need to check other parameters to try to understand if the accounts on the same IP are managed by the same person or are part of a spam group.

 For example, they can check if the accounts share some footprints like: